Reilly Center Partnerships

 The Reilly Center collaborated with the LSU Ogden Honors College to host the 2018 event, Re-Envisioning Louisiana: The State We Want to Be In, a day-long symposium that explored possible improvements the state could make to retain and recruit young people to the state and improve the overall quality of life in Louisiana.
 The Ogden Honors College is also a partner of the LA Youth Platform, a joint initiative spurred by a Manship Honors student.

 In 2017, the Reilly Center hosted Melissa Michelson, an associate professor at Menlo College and co-author of the new book, Listen, We Need to Talk: How to Change Attitudes About LGBT Rights in partnership with the Ogden Honors College and collaborated with the Honors College to host Dean Baquet, Executive Editor of the New York Times.
 This conversation was facilitated by students from the Manship School and the Honors College.

-The Reilly Center partnered with the LSU Office of Diversity to host the panel "Resistance in the Digital Age: Exercising or Abusing First Amendment Rights" on November 9, 2017.
+The Reilly Center partnered with the LSU Office of Diversity, Equity & Inclusion to host the panel "Resistance in the Digital Age: Exercising or Abusing First Amendment Rights" on November 9, 2017.
 The event featured a panel of activists, journalists, and scholars who discussed the opportunities and challenges faced by reporters, law enforcement officials, and protesters because of changes in technology and the introduction of new communication platforms.